KrishayB/DataGrapher/README.md

 # DataGrapher

 ### About:
-- This program helps to visualize data by graphing a set of x and y values provided in a .txt file.
-- It automatically scales the points to fit within a certain grid size.
-- It can be used to visualize an equation, but the axes will most likely be innacurate.[^bignote]

-- Comments are added if you would like to understand how the code works or make changes.
+This program helps to visualize data by graphing a set of x and y values provided in a .txt file.
+It automatically scales the points to fit within a certain grid size.
+It can also be used to visualize an equation, but the axes will most likely be innacurate.[^bignote] Comments are added if you would like to understand the code or make changes.

 ### Running the program:
 1. Clone the repository, download the code, or copy/paste it into a .java file.
 Make sure there is at least one .txt file with correctly formatted data.